East Coast Wanderlust!

 Gettysburg, Pennsylvania

 A great way to see the falls is at night.
-Each night the falls are illuminated by bright lights and the water glows, for special occasions, the lights will change in colour for the occasion, it’s one not to be missed!
+The falls are illuminated each night by bright lights, and the water glows; for special occasions, the lights will change in colour for the occasion; it’s one not to be missed!
 On the Canadian side of Niagara Falls, you take in unrestricted views of the falls.
 In Ontario, you can explore the arcade-like attractions which fill the streets with family-friendly restaurants and amusements.

 Click here to view our Road Trip Itineraries that explore Niagara Falls…